FadhilMulinya/Token-Preorder/README.md

----

-# Fan Club Token Creator
+# XYL Token Pre-Order Registration

-A simple dApp for creating ERC-20 tokens on the Polygon network.
+A web application for registering interest in the upcoming XYL token launch on the Polygon network.

 ---